The Fantastic Fitness Fiasco

 The risks associated with exercise depend a lot on the type of activity, the manner in which it is performed, and how long it goes for.
 Other factors playing a part include weather or air quality, a person’s metabolic condition, their diet, and how they refuel before and after.

 “Gastrointestinal (GI) complaints are common among athletes with rates in the range of 30% to 70%.
 Both the intensity of sport and the type of sporting activity have been shown to be contributing factors…gastroesophageal reflux disease (GERD), nausea, vomiting, gastritis, peptic ulcers, GI bleeding, or exercise-related transient abdominal pain (ETAP) may develop.”

-Modern dietary protocols suggest sugar restriction and polyunsaturated fats (as well as other problematic things) – and generally push foods that do not provide sufficient bio-available protein (and other nutrition) or enough caloric density – promoting bacterial growth and blood sugar issues which can multiply the metabolically interfering effects of stressful exercise.
+Modern dietary protocols suggest sugar restriction and PUFAs (as well as other problematic things) – and generally push foods that do not provide sufficient bio-available protein (and other nutrition), or enough caloric density – promoting bacterial growth and blood sugar issues, which can multiply the metabolically interfering effects of stressful exercise.

-As a person ages and more polyunsaturated fats are stored in tissue, susceptibility to the potential dangers of exercise increase.
-Bacterial toxins promote a rise in levels of the stress substances (such as nitric oxide, serotonin and estrogen) and when glycogen levels run low – both from the strain of exercise and the restriction of sugar – cortisol and adrenalin rise, and the polyunsaturated free fatty acids increase in circulation.
+As a person ages and more PUFAs are stored in tissue, susceptibility to the potential dangers of exercise increases.
+Bacterial toxins promote a rise in levels of the stress substances (such as nitric oxide, serotonin and estrogen), and when glycogen levels run low – both from the strain of exercise and the restriction of sugar – cortisol and adrenaline rise, and the polyunsaturated free fatty acids increase in circulation.